lervag/apy/README.md

 `apy` should work for Python 3.9 and later.

-Technically, it does **not** depend on an existing Anki installation; it pulls in a copy of the non-GUI components of Anki as a separate dependency.
-However, you still need to have an Anki database of collections and profile settings already existin on your machine, since it can't create one from nothing.
+Technically, `apy` does **not** depend on any existing Anki installation, since it pulls in a copy of the non-GUI components of Anki as a separate dependency.
+However, you still need to have an Anki database with collections and profile settings already existing on your machine, since `apy` can't create one from nothing.

 ## Usage